-• Skip Control (Tools):
+Skip Control (Tools):

-This function allows skipping a recorded control if it does not need to be taken into account for the rerecording and thus remains unmodified.
+This function allows skipping a recorded control if it does not need to be considered for the rerecording and thus remains unmodified.

 The bubble displayed in interactive mode corresponds to the Bubble Type setting in the Authoring Settings -> Rerecording -> Interactive Mode section of the Settings.
 It can be either the Demo or the Practice bubble.